DanShappir/Emit/README.md

 ```

 ### Emi.sync([s1, s2, ...] | s1, s2, ...)
-Given a single argument containing an array of more observable sequences, or multiple observable sequences as distinct arguments, creates a new observable sequence which contains arrays as elements.
+Given a single argument containing an array of one or more observable sequences, or one or more observable sequences provided as distinct arguments, creates a new observable sequence which contains arrays as elements.
 Each such array contains elements from the input sequences, in order.
 The output is synchronized with all the input.
 This means a new elements will be emitted only after all the input sequences have provided new elements.
 As a result, if one input sequence emits two or more elements before the other sequences emit, only its last element will be used, and the others will be discarded.

 If any one of the input sequences throws an exception, that exception will be rethrown into the output observable sequence.